Robert-Clark-1990/MS4_RCD/README.md

  Once the project had been deployed to Heroku and the Static and Media files were stored on AWS, two issues arose the next time the project was opened on Gitpod.
 The first was this warning:
  `django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty.` This came as a surprise as there had been no issues with the SECRET_KEY thus far, and the deployed Heroku version worked fine.
 To fix this, a env.py file was created to store the SECRET_KEY, and - surprisingly - the following was added to the settings.py file: `SECRET_KEY = os.environ.get('SECRET_KEY', 'some value if your key is not in the environment') `
- The error no longer appeared, and since it appears to be a Gitpod-side problem, there should be no forseeable issues in the future of the project.
+ The error no longer appeared, and since it appears to be a Gitpod-side problem, there should be no foreseeable issues in the future of the project.

  - **Media and Static Files Not Loading**
 The second of the two post-deployment issues, when the Gitpod server was run all the media and static files no longer loaded after the Heroku deployment.
 At first, this was thought to be an issue with the `DISABLE_COLLECTSTATIC`, but this was not the case.
 Instead, it appeared to be a fault with the site attempting to load local files instead of the hosted AWS files.
 This was not the case on the Heroku site, so to fix the `USE_AWS` variable was added to the Gitpod environment.
 This solved the issue, however care was needed to ensure any changes made on local css files were pushed to AWS.

 - **500 Server Error on Profile and Admin Management** As the project neared its end and was deployed to Heroku, some 500 server errors popped up on the Heroku page.
 The first of these issues came when a user tried to log in to their profile, or when a site admin clicked on the Uploaded Images page.
 It was clear that these issues were related, however it wasn't clear why they only appeared on Heroku, and not on Gitpod.
-Evenutally it was discovered that the reason for this was that Gitpod was not connected to Postgres, so the changes made there were not going through to Heroku.
+Eventually it was discovered that the reason for this was that Gitpod was not connected to Postgres, so the changes made there were not going through to Heroku.
 Once the DATABASE_URL had been exported once more, the ImageUpload model was able to be migrated to Heroku, thus solving this issue.

 - **500 Server Error on Signup**
 Following the fix of the previous 500 error, another issue arose when a site user attempted to signup.
 As emails were implemented late in development, after the previous server errors had arisen, it had been impossible to test if the emails were working beforehand.
 With a DEVELOPMENT variable added to Heroku's config vars, it was discovered that an account was being created, but that the emails were not being sent.
 Upon further review, this came down to a spelling error in the EMAIL_HOST in settings.py that said stmp, not smtp.
 With this fixed, the changes pushed, and the DEVELOPMENT variable removed from Heroku, emails were tested once more and now work as intended, both in the signup, and in the confirmation of orders.